 Patients routinely come to us with complaints of numbness and tingling in their hands from repetitive tasks such as working on the computer.
-The obvious next questions are always, “Do I have carpal tunnel?” and “Will I need surgery?”
+The obvious next questions are always, “Do I have carpal tunnel syndrome?” and “Will I need surgery?”

 When you have carpal tunnel syndrome, the tunnel of bones and ligaments in your wrist has narrowed.
 As a result of this, a nerve gets pinched, causing numbness or tingly feeling in your hand.
 If you have carpal tunnel syndrome you may have difficulty playing a video game or typing on the computer.